DJ Infamous (Photo courtesy of DJ Infamous)

 How would you describe your fatherhood culture?

-My fatherhood culture was good.
+culture was good.
 My father was with me the whole time, so I know how it feels to have a father in my household.
 I give my kids the same attention, especially when I’m not on the road.

 Why is it important to expose children to education and valuable skills?